Summary

 Transactions contain instructions

-- an array of accounts that will be read from and/or written to.
+The steps within a transaction on Nexis Native Chain are called instructions.
+Each instruction contains:- an array of accounts that will be read from and/or written to.
 This is what makes Nexis Native Chain fast - transactions that affect different accounts are processed simultaneously

 - the public key of the program to invoke